OVK-CyberSec/Django-Fitness_Store/README.md

 ### [ASA Fitness] is a E-commerce website for the sale of sports/fitness articles.

+For running the project you must have the latest version of python and running these commands after importing the project in a empty folder:
+1- py -m pipenv shell
+2- py -m venv venv
+3- source venv/scripts/activate
+4- py manage.py runserver

 ## Home Page

 All the design aspect was done with CSS.